 Before you actually start writing your meeting minutes, note the date and time of the meeting.
 Seems like a no-brainer, but it’s worth a mention seeing as it’s so important to be able to go back to previous meetings and understand when they happened, what’s been accomplished, and what’s still outstanding.

 The next step is to document the names of all of the participants and any other people who weren’t able to attend.
 Usually, at the beginning of the meeting, there’s some time dedicated to the acceptance or amendment to previous meeting minutes so you can take a look at who attended last time to have a draft version of an attendee list.
 Better yet, use the calendar invite to check names as participants join or enter the room.

-3 Purpose of the meeting
+3 Write down the meeting purpose

 It’s pretty important that the “why” behind this meeting is documented and made obvious.
 In this part of the meeting minutes, try to be detailed in explaining why this meeting was called and what it’s trying to achieve.
-This is going to especially be useful for any individuals who were unable to attend the meeting and for anyone who is using the outcomes of this meeting to fuel decisions.
+This is going to be especially useful for any individuals who were unable to attend the meeting and for anyone who is using the outcomes of this meeting to fuel decisions.

-5 Key decisions and action items
+5 Keep track of action items

 If you’re taking formal meeting minutes, it’s important to include when the next meeting is, with regard to this project or topic of discussion.
 This gives meeting attendees a general timeline of how long they have to complete the responsibilities that have been assigned.

 Understanding when you’re meeting next will help you manage your time appropriately and prioritize all of your tasks.
 It’s also important to know the place of your meeting, whether it be online or in person.

 7 Leverage AI technology to create a meeting summary and transcript